Kseniaa31/Library/ReadMe.md

 Front-end is build using bootstrap framework.
 All the scripts are in the css file.

-Credits:
-This website was built by Ksenia Muho, Klea Karaj and Era Alcani.
 It uses the following libraries and tools:
 •	PHP
 •	MySQL
 •	HTML